lbormann/darts-caller/README.md

 ## SETUP SOUNDS

 You need to have sounds-files as mp3 or wav.
-This files have to be named by 1 to 180, gameon, gameshot, busted, boardstopped, playerchange etc. You dont need all files.
+This files have to be named by 1 to 180, gameshot, busted, boardstopped, playerchange etc. You dont need all files.
 If you are too lazy you can go for 40, 60, 180 or whatever you like.
-You can record your voice or download some files in the internet, ie. freesound.org.
+You can record your voice or download some files in the internet, ie. https://freesound.org or https://www.zapsplat.com
 Put all sound files in one folder and if you like create subfolders in this folder for random caller functionality.

 Supported sound-file-namings:
 - 0-180.{wav | mp3}
-- gameon.{wav | mp3}
 - gameshot.{wav | mp3}
 - busted.{wav | mp3}
 - boardstopped.{wav | mp3}